 Note: This section concentrates on publications focused on how men can build gender equality in workplaces and how workplaces and organisations can engage men in building gender equality.
 For full-text copies of many of these materials, see here.
 For references on men, work, and class more generally, see the bibliography here.
+For references on men's roles in building gender equality, male allies, and men and feminism, see here.
 For references on violence prevention in workplaces, see here.

 Anicha, C. L., Burnett, A., & Bilen-Green, C. (2015).
 Men Faculty Gender-Equity Advocates: A Qualitative Analysis of Theory and Praxis.
 The Journal of Men’s Studies, 23(1), 21-43.

 Armstrong, J. (2016).
 Collaborating with Men: Changing workplace culture to be more inclusive for women.
 Cambridge, UK: Murray Edwards College, University of Cambridge.